tinytrashbin/react_and_angularjs_short_notes/README.md

 If non-const variables (i.e. variables whose value can change over time) are used in HTML content, they should be used with state managers, like `useState` hook, `useDictState` hook, redux store etc.

 In React, there are so many ways of managing state.
 Details can be found in [this section](#14-state-management-in-detail).
-Here we will see a brief summary.
+Here is a brief summary of `React.useState` and `useDictState` hooks.

 #### A). `React.useState` (Available with React by default)

 - Suitable for Atomic types.
 Example: integers, boolean and string.
 - Not suitable for complex types like list and dict.
 We must use Redux Store or React Reducer for them.
 - Suitable for complex types like list/dict **ONLY IF** we never edit them partially, but replace them with a new value.

 How to use `React.useState`: